 Apple is cunning, some could argue it’s just good business.
-Most of us (die hard Apple fans) want to own their latest, coolest, shiniest gadgets.
+Most of us (die-hard Apple fans) want to own their latest, coolest, shiniest gadgets.
 Apple knows this!
-To make sure we upgrade our iPad Pros, they made a new Apple Pencil that is not compatible with previous generation iPad Pros.
-Making us feeling left out and irrelevant; ancient even!
+To make sure we upgrade our iPad Pros, they made a new Apple Pencil that is not compatible with previous-generation iPad Pros, making us feel left out and irrelevant; ancient even!

 The Apple Pencil 2 is beautiful.
 It looks like a traditional pen.
-You can fool someone to think it is.
-It is lighter, shorter and slightly thinner than the first generation Apple Pencil.
-The matte finish makes it less slippery; a welcome improvement.
+You can fool someone into thinking it is.
+It is lighter, shorter, and slightly thinner than the first-generation Apple Pencil.
+The matte finish makes it less slippery, which is a welcome improvement.

 The flattened side is uncomfortable.
 The curve and flat combination doesn’t work for me.
 I am constantly turning the Apple Pencil 2 when writing, trying to find a comfortable position.
-When I do, it is short lived.
+When I do, it is short-lived.
 I’ve also found the Apple logo on the stylus distracting.
-It’s gets caught at the corner of my eye often.
+It often gets caught at the corner of my eye.

 I’ve been taught that continually charging a battery kills it.
-Knowing Apple, they probably purposefully designed the Apple Pencil 2 to charge all the time so I can destroy my battery by end of the year.
-That way I would need to purchase a new Apple Pencil.
+Knowing Apple, they probably designed the Apple Pencil 2 to constantly charge, so that I destroy my battery by the end of the year.
+That way, I would need to purchase a new Apple Pencil.

 I could be wrong, but I’m not going to find out because I am keeping my Apple Pencil 2 and the iPad Pro 2018 separate.
 Until I purchase an Apple Pencil case, it stays in its box.
 It doesn’t take long to charge anyway, so I doubt I’ll have any trouble with my battery running out while taking notes.